sav-che/TL-2/Authors/Cleve, Per Theodor {std. Cleve} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 214](https://www.biodiversitylibrary.org/item/103860#page/224/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 214](https://www.biodiversitylibrary.org/page/33265891) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cleve, Per Theodor {std.
 Cleve}|first entry]] for this author

 ### Author

 \* Cleve, Per Theodor (1840-1905), Swedish botanist, studied at the University of Uppsala 1858, Dr. phil. ib.
-1863, adjunct in chemical technology in Stockholm 1870, professor at Uppsala from 1874. (*Cleve*).
+1863, adjunct in chemical technology in Stockholm 1870, professor at Uppsala from 1874.
+**Abbreviated name**: *Cleve*

 #### Herbarium and types